Underhill Building, Room 103

 emphasis on teamwork, tactical proficiency, physical stamina, and mental

 toughness.
 Cadets also have the opportunity to compete for positions on

 the Ranger Challenge Team, participating in a challenging

-intercollegiate military skills competition with teams representing
+intercollegiate military skills competition with teams representing a variety of universities.

 Additional Training Opportunities for contracted cadets